CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

    ![](./media/18-3.png)

-## Task 3: Extract key phrases with Azure AI Language in Azure AI Foundry portal
+## Task 3: Extract key phrases with Azure AI Language in the Azure AI Foundry portal

 This task demonstrates how to use Azure AI Language Playground for key phrase extraction.
 By analyzing a hotel review, Azure AI identifies important phrases that summarize the text's main points.